a-type/verdant/README.md

 ## [Read the documentation](https://verdant.dev)

-> ## Early software!
+> ## Status: Not Production Ready 🚧
 >
-> I'm still rapidly iterating and experimenting with Verdant in my own projects.
-Be aware that it's not ready for production usage yet and may change significantly in the near future, or include bugs which can cause data inconsistency!
+> While I'm using Verdant in my own apps, I've uncovered many unstable behaviors in real-world usage.
+I'm still actively replicating and fixing those bugs in my testing suites.
+Since bugs in distrubted client systems mean corrupted user data with little or no recourse for you as an app developer, I recommend not using Verdant for anything serious yet.

 ## What does it do?